simonwep/genesis/README.md

 ### Summary

-This project is currently work-in-progress. _Anything_ can happen, hell, this might even disappear!
-It is designed specifically for small, personal projects requiring a straightforward, simple storage API that you can host yourself.
+This project is designed specifically for small, personal projects requiring a straightforward, simple storage API that you can host yourself including simplified user management.
-It also requires you to specify a list of known-users, simplifying it greatly as there is no need for handling any sign-up process of new users.

 ### Usage